-Awaken the Psoas, Free the Breath - Yoga for Balancing the Core, Releasing the Low Back and Improving Well-being Course Info Class Length: Two One Hour Sessions Plus Yoga Practice Video Price: $87.00 Enroll Now Marlysa Sullivan Marlysa Sullivan MPT, E-RYT 500 is an Assistant Professor at Maryland University of Integrative Health (MUIH) where she teaches in the integrative science and yoga therapy departments.
+Awaken the Psoas, Free the Breath - Yoga for Balancing the Core, Releasing the Low Back and Improving Well-being Course Info Class Length: Two One Hour Sessions Plus Yoga Practice Video Price: $97.00 Enroll Now Marlysa Sullivan Marlysa Sullivan MPT, E-RYT 500 is an Assistant Professor at Maryland University of Integrative Health (MUIH) where she teaches in the integrative science and yoga therapy departments.
 Marlysa has developed many courses as well as being the founding clinic director for the Masters of...
-Monday, December 3 & Monday, December 10, 2018 8:30 pm Eastern / 5:30 pm Pacific Join us live or listen to the recordings!
-Awaken the Psoas, Free the Breath – Yoga for Balancing the Core, Releasing the Low Back and Improving Well-being The psoas muscle is often talked about as one of the most important muscles in the body, because of its central location and interconnectedness with other parts of the body.
+Monday, December 10 & Wednesday, December 12, 2018 8:30 pm Eastern / 5:30 pm Pacific The psoas muscle is often talked about as one of the most important muscles in the body, because of its central location and interconnectedness with other parts of the body.
 The largest hip flexors in the body, the psoas muscles have many other functions which affect our health and well-being in numerous ways.
 The two psoas muscles are the deepest muscles of the core, and as such play an important role in stabilization of the spine and prevention of low back pain.
 The psoas muscles also support the internal organs, and via their movement, facilitate lymphatic flow.
 The functions of the psoas muscles have been linked to psychological well-being as well, because of their close connection to our breath and the stress response.
 In this online course, yoga therapist and P.T.
 Marlysa Sullivan will take a close-up look at the psoas and its vital importance for the health of our diaphragm, breathing, the low back and the hips.
 This course shows how the psoas, via its connection to the diaphragm and breath, is intimately involved in the body’s stress and relaxation response.
 Marlysa will also discuss the importance of the psoas for structural health; i.e. the connection between the psoas and the 'core' including common imbalances.
 She will also discuss potential issues of a "tight" psoas or imbalance between the 'core' and psoas; how to spot these imbalances and what to do to relieve them.
 The course includes a yoga practice to release and lengthen the psoas while also strengthening both the core and psoas in order to create an optimal relationship between the two.
 What You Will Learn Why the psoas is one of the most important core muscles of the body, in addition to being a hip flexor The position of the psoas and its many important effects on structural balance, organ functioning, and breathing.
-How the psoas has a direct influence on the fight-or-flight response and may be the seat of deep-rooted trauma in the body How to spot if you or your students have a psoas imbalance and associated muscular compensations Best ways to safely release, lengthen and tone the psoas, and why stretching isn’t always the answer This Premium Course Also Includes These Bonuses!
+How the psoas has a direct influence on the fight-or-flight response and may be the seat of deep-rooted trauma in the body How to spot if you or your students have a psoas imbalance and associated muscular compensations Best ways to safely release, lengthen and tone the psoas, and why stretching isn’t always the answer Be Sure to Catch Our Early Bird Bonus with Marlysa!
+Fostering Resilience and Healing: Yoga Practice for Regulating the Vagus Nerve Register on or before Wednesday, December 12 and also get this Early Bird video practice created by Marlysa Sullivan.
+In two, 30-minute practices, Marlysa explores how we can foster greater resilience in mind and body by learning how to work more consciously with the vagus nerve in our practice.
+This Premium Course Also Includes These Bonuses!
 Yoga Practice Video: Enjoy a yoga practice created for this course.
 Recordings of Both Sessions: Yours to keep.
 It’s generally acknowledged that many people only retain 10-20 percent of what they learn in a workshop.
 You will get access to the recordings of both sessions, enabling you to go back and listen to the workshop as many times as you like.
 Transcripts of Both Sessions: Ever wanted to refer to a certain part of a course?
 Even the best note takers miss a point every so often.
 With the transcripts of the webinar sessions, you can go back and refer to particularly important passages or clarify sections you were in doubt about.
-Monday, December 3 & Monday, December 10, 2018 8:30 pm Eastern / 5:30 pm Pacific Join us live or listen to the recordings!
-This course qualifies for 2.5 non-contact hour CEUs with Yoga Alliance.
+Monday, December 10 & Wednesday, December 12, 2018 8:30 pm Eastern / 5:30 pm Pacific Join us live or listen to the recordings!
+This course qualifies for 3 non-contact hour CEUs with Yoga Alliance.
 Each session is approximately one hour long and will be recorded.
 No matter where you are in the world — and even if you cannot tune in at the time of the actual broadcast — you can still benefit from taking the webinar at a time that works best to you.
 Listen to it as many times as you like.